TheBetaM/CrateModLoader/README.md

 # Contributing

-In order for a game to be included in a future release it must have at least one of the following:
+In order for a game to be included in a future release it must have at least two of the following:
 - Working randomizer of any kind
 - Proof of concept mod
 - Crate Mod Loader metadata edited into easily accessible text ingame